 • Allie performed in a staged reading of Broken at the Academy for New Musical Theatre.

-• Allie played multiple characters in a reading of a new play inspired by Edgar Lee Masters' Spoon River Anthology.
+• Allie played multiple characters in a reading of a new adaptation of Edgar Lee Masters' Spoon River Anthology.

 • Need an audiobook narrator?
 Allie is officially registered on ACX.